TrifectaKS/planner-generator/README.md

 The plugin does not require this exact structure.

-The important part is that the required text layers exist somewhere inside the selected template.
+The important part is that the required text layers exist somewhere inside the selected templates.

 ---

-# 4. Layer Names
+# 6. Layer Names

 A simple way to set up the template is to create your text layers and rename them: